Glizzus/discord-bigben/README.md

 ## Bot Permissions

+These are the following permissions that Big Ben requires:

 | General Permissions | Text Permissions | Voice Permissions |
 | -------------------- | ---------------- | ------------------ |
 |                      | Use Slash Commands | Connect            |